axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

    <li>The pain of loss.</li>
    <li>More mouths to feed.</li>
   </ul>
  <p>This was not good for those early societies.
 However, conditions have changed and the threat to life is the <em>lack of</em> sensual, warm relationships.
-Denying aspects of ourselves has become so routine and expected that we are actually scared of living a full life and have adapted to livig limited lives.</p>
+Denying aspects of ourselves has become so routine and expected that we are actually scared of living a full life and have adapted to living limited lives.</p>

 <h1>Renouncing the Snake</h1>
  <p>Given that we don&rsquo;t know any better, let&rsquo;s assume that renouncing the sensuality-as-snake preserved and improved life.
 However, that cruff that build around it turned against us: we wanted to preserve human life, but the cruff just wanted to preserve <em>its</em> existence.</p>